Pulmonary tuberculosis or chest tuberculosis is a contagious disease caused by Mycobacterium tuberculosis.

 In such cases withdraw and do not restart ATT till the rash has subsided completely.
 Once the rash has subsided, the offending drug has to be first identified.

 The order of reintroduction of the drugs depends on the relative likelihood of the drugs to cause a skin reaction.
 The least likely drug is introduced first.
-The chart suggests a practical approach to identify the offending drug.

 If possible, give two anti-TB drugs which the patient has not had before, while identifying the offending drug.
 This will prevent the emergence of drug resistance during the period in which the patient is being challenged.
 When restarting treatment, always consider it as a start of fresh treatment.